no frills pattern collection

 "No Frills" Patterns will be patterns with limited instructions

-A friend told me once for a school paper, he had to write instructions on how to make a peanut butter sandwich.
+A friend told me that while in school for an assignment he had to write instructions on how to make a peanut butter sandwich.
 He said how difficult it was and that no one in the class could do it on the first try.
 I remember thinking "how hard could that be?"
 So I decided to try it for myself.

 Using butter knife, scoop out approx 1 tbls. of Peanut Butter and spread across the surface of one (1) piece of Bread.
 Set aside.